koitsu/bsdhwmon/doc/board-technical.md

 There are physically two chips on these boards: a Winbond W83627HF-AW and a Winbond W83793G.

-- W83627HF-AW (slave address 0x2d), used solely for Super I/O capabilities
+- Winbond W83627HF-AW, slave address 0x2d: used solely for Super I/O capabilities
-- W83793G (slave address 0x2f), used solely for H/W monitoring
+- Winbond W83793G, slave address 0x2f: used solely for H/W monitoring

 Supermicro's website states that the board contains a W83627HF, which is incorrect -- it truly is a W83627HF-AW.